-Applicant institutions are limited to no more than three pre-applications.
+Applicant institutions are limited to no more than one (1) pre-application and one (1) application as the lead institution.
 DOE will consider the latest received submissions to be the institution's intended submissions.

-Pre-applications in excess of the limited number of submissions may be discouraged.
+- Pre-applications in excess of the limited number of submissions may be discouraged. - Applications in excess of the limited number of submissions may be declined without review.